Chainso/chanzobryan.com/about.md

 ## Personal Projects

-All my [personal projects](/projects) are built in my spare time, completely separate from my professional work.
-They're a playground for experimenting with new technologies and exploring ideas in AI and game development.
+All my [personal projects](/projects) are playgrounds for experimenting with new technologies and exploring ideas in AI and game development.

 Some highlights: